esacteksab/simpl/README.md

 site.webmanifest
 ```

-You can put these in your `static` dir and they will exist where they should.
+You can put these in your `static` dir and they will exist where they should when the site is built and published.